kelseymok/blog/docs/ev-charging-scaling-csms/ev-charging-scaling-csms.md

 | vendorId | CiString255Type | 0..1 | Optional.
 This identifies the vendor-specific implementation. |
 | vendorErrorCode | CiString50Type | 0..1 | Optional.
 This contains the vendor-specific error code. |

-The StatusNotification Request in JSON:
+A sample StatusNotification Request in JSON:
 ```json
 {
    "connector_id": 3,